wheelybird/ldap-totp-schema/README.md

 - `totpStatus`, `totpEnrolledDate`: Readable by self, admins, and authorised services; writable by admins
 - `mfaRequired`, `mfaGracePeriodDays`: Readable by all authenticated users; writable by admins

-### 3. Create Service Account for PAM Authentication
+### 4. Create a service account for PAM authentication

 If you're using this schema with PAM modules such as [pam-ldap-totp-auth](https://github.com/wheelybird/pam-ldap-totp-auth) you'll might want to use a service account that can: